 Sam Hellmuth works in phonology, focussing on suprasegmental phenomena such as stress and intonation, and the syntax-phonology interface, with a special interest in the prosodic properties of spoken Arabic dialects and L2 learners’ English.
-Her first degree was in Arabic and French at the University of Leeds, and then, after a period teaching English as a Foreign Language in the Middle East (amongst other things), she undertook her MA and PhD in Linguistics at the School of Oriental and African Studies (SOAS), University of London.
+Her first degree was in Arabic and French at the University of Leeds, and then, after a period teaching English as a Foreign Language in the Middle East (amongst other things), she undertook her MA and PhD in Linguistics at SOAS University of London.

 - University of Leeds

 - School of Oriental and African Studies (University of London)

 MA in Linguistics (Arabic) (2000-2001)

 - University of York

 - Appeals Chair

 - Special Cases Committee

 - Tutor, York Professional Academic Development